 The City of Sun Prairie is served by seven deep wells throughout the city.
 The well depths range from 860 feet to 905 feet.
 Combined pumpage is 8750 gallons per minute.
 All wells are checked and monitored daily, and water is treated with chlorine and fluoride before entering the water system.
 Water samples and test results are sent to the State according to the Wisconsin Department of Natural Resources requirements.
 Read the most current Water Quality Report here.

-Our water crew maintains nearly 1,400 fire hydrants within the Sun Prairie water system.
+Our water crew maintains nearly 1,800 public fire hydrants within the Sun Prairie water system.
 These hydrants are a critical component to the City’s public safety.
 Please maintain proper clearance around any fire hydrant so as to not impede City of Sun Prairie Emergency Service personnel from access in the case of an emergency.
 Please keep items, shrubbery, and snow clear of all hydrants.
-Hydrants are maintained and flushed to ensure proper performance when needed, and replaced when damaged.

 Sun Prairie Utilities will place, for a fee, a meter on a hydrant for temporary private use.
 Examples include filling an in-ground pool or new construction landscaping.
-Hose is not provided and cannot cross a city street.
+The hose is not provided and cannot cross a city street.
 Requestors will be charged for the applicable set fee and any water usage through the meter.
 Current fees are listed on the Hydrant Meter Request Form.
 All hydrant meters must be set and removed by SPU employees and require appropriate backflow protection.
 To request a hydrant meter, fill out the Hydrant Meter Request Form and return it to the Sun Prairie Utilities business office at 125 West Main Street or email it to: email@example.com

-Our over 11,000 water meters are located inside almost every building in Sun Prairie, usually in the basement, to prevent freezing and damage.
-Most properties have an outside reader (OR) to allow an SPU meter reader to read the water meter every month without needing to access the inside meter or inconvenience our customers to gain entry.
+Our over 12,000 water meters are located inside almost every building in Sun Prairie, usually in the basement, to prevent freezing and damage.
+Some properties have an outside reader (OR) to allow an SPU meter reader to read the water meter every month without needing to access the inside meter or inconvenience our customers to gain entry.